felipeln/myStudy/docs/02-git.md

 &nbsp;

-- Used to add all untracked files and commit on the same command.
+- Used to add all untracked files and commit them on the same command.

 ```git
 git commit -am "commit message"